 The Royal Square District provides an eclectic mix of galleries, specialty foods and services, and community garden, with a nod to the trend of renewed retro community spots.

 The Market District is anchored by its namesake historic beauty and social gathering place, Central Market House.
-You’ll also find a concentration of specialty shops, restaurants to please any palate, the Strand-Capitol Performing Arts Center, and PeoplesBank Park (home to our York Revolution professional baseball team), and year-round entertainment.
+You’ll also find a concentration of specialty shops, restaurants to please any palate, the Appell Center for the Performing Arts, and PeoplesBank Park (home to our York Revolution professional baseball team), and year-round entertainment.

 Lifelong learning permeates York with opportunities to take classes in art, music, theater, and sports.
 You’ll find professional enrichment available through both private and public institutions.
-Don’t overlook our exceptional York County Library System for an abundance of hands-on, minds-on educational programs for both children and adults.
+Don’t overlook our exceptional York County Library System and York County History Center for an abundance of hands-on, minds-on educational programs for both children and adults.

 York County schools are places where creativity and innovation thrive.
-Schools report high graduation rates and high levels of student proficiency deliver high graduation rates and high levels of student proficiency in math and reading.
-You can choose from among homeschool options or enroll your children in one of the charter schools in the area.
-Six different postsecondary institutions offering technical certification, two-year, four-Year and postgraduate degrees are located in York County, with more than 20 colleges and universities located within a 50-mile radius of the county.
+Schools report high graduation rates and high levels of student proficiency in math and reading.
+You can choose from homeschool options or enroll your children in one of the many charter schools in the area.
+Six different post-secondary institutions offering technical certification, two-year, four-Year and postgraduate degrees are located inside York County, with more than 20 colleges and universities located within an hour’s drive.

 Watch summer fireworks from the rooftop deck of your apartment in the heart of downtown York.
 Maybe you prefer to sip a glass of fresh lemonade from the back porch of your York County home.
 From the ’burbs or rural areas to the central business district, York offers a neighborhood type that suits your style.